 - Problem Location — The Problem Location field specifies the location of the CI that is the focus of the problem investigation.
 The Location record includes the name of the client company, the region, the site group, and the specific site.

 - Known Error Location — The Known Error location field specifies the location of the CI that is the focus of the knows error.
 The Location record is always the name of the problem coordinator company.

 - Service field — (Problem Investigation and Known Error forms) The Service field relates business service configuration items (CIs) to the problem investigation or known error at the time it is created.
 All available business service CIs appear in the Service field menu and are only limited by the access levels of the person creating the problem investigation or the known error.

 - CI field — (Problem Investigation and Known Error forms) The CI field specifies to which piece of infrastructure the problem investigation pertains.
 This field is can be configured to be a required field when you resolve an incident; however, you can specify the CI at any time in the problem investigation lifecycle.

-- Investigation Driver — (Problem Investigation form) The Investigation Driver field specifies the reason for the investigation: High Impact Incident, Reoccurring Incidents, Non-Routine Incident, or Other.
+Investigation Driver — (Problem Investigation form) The Investigation Driver field specifies the following reason for the investigation.

 The Best Practice view is recommended for all Problem Management users, regardless of their role.